Notch-Peak Filter

 .

-Note that depends only on the centre frequency and depends only on the 3 dB bandwidth.
+Please note that depends only on the central frequency, and — only from 3 dB bandwidth.